Madinat al-Zahra: The Upper Garden and the Central Pavilion

 The Upper Garden (Jardín Alto in Spanish) stretches out in front of the Salón Rico and occupies an elevated terrace that is 10 meters higher than the surrounding areas on the east, south, and west.
 The terrace is artificial, though the builders probably used an existing spur of the hills to start.
 Its walls are reinforced with rectangular buttresses at regular intervals.
-On its east side was the Lower Garden and on its west side was the Aljama Mosque.
+On its east side was the Lower Garden and on its west side was the congregational mosque.
 The latter was reached via a covered path along the terrace wall, and to the south is another large unexcavated garden.
 The eastern wall of the terrace is aligned with the portico of Bab al-Sudda while its north and south borders are aligned with those of the older Lower Garden to the east.
 Although it may have been initially intended to have a perfectly square layout, which would have measured 133 by 133 meters, the western side of the garden was extended on top of the Lower Garden, giving it a final width of 153.5 meters instead.
 The final width corresponds to the base of an equilateral triangle whose summit could be placed at the center of the Salón Rico's façade, similar to the proportions found inside the caliph's reception hall.
 Felix Arnold suggests that these dimensions are therefore a deliberate part of the design.

 The garden itself was for purely aesthetic purposes.
 Along with the Lower Garden, it is among the earliest examples of the traditional four-part Islamic garden, also known as chahar bagh in the Persian tradition.
 Around its edge ran a walkway 4 meters wide.
 Two other walkways split the garden into four quadrants of slightly unequal size (the northern ones being larger).
 This evidence suggests that the original garden was divided into perfectly equal quadrants but that the east-west path was moved south to its current position in order to accommodate the creation of the Central Pavilion.
 This change would also explain why the east-west path of the garden is not aligned with the east-west path of the Lower Garden to the east or with the location of a possible pavilion on that side of the garden.
 The gardens were sunken about 50 to 70 centimeters below the level of the walkways so that the low-growing plants did not impede views.
 The area has been replanted in modern times, which has impeded archaeobotanical studies, but there is evidence that herbs and shrubs were originally planted, including: myrtle, lavender, hackberry, oleander, basil, alexanders, jujube, and heather.